Variational Supervised Contrastive Learning: Experimental Analysis and Additional Results

 To further investigate the semantic organization of learned representations, we perform hierarchical clustering analysis on the embedding space.
 We extract features from the entire ImageNet validation set and apply Ward linkage clustering, which iteratively merges clusters based on minimum variance criteria.
 This approach reveals the natural hierarchical structure present in the learned representations without imposing predefined category boundaries.

 Table~\ref{tab:clustering} presents comprehensive clustering quality metrics.
-VarCon consistently outperforms SupCon across all evaluation criteria.
-The Adjusted Rand Index (ARI), which measures the similarity between cluster assignments and ground-truth labels while correcting for chance, increases from 0.613 to 0.634.
-This improvement suggests that the discovered clusters align more closely with true semantic categories.
-Similarly, the purity metric, which quantifies the fraction of samples in each cluster belonging to the most common class, improves from 0.755 to 0.774, indicating that individual clusters contain fewer mixed-class samples.
-The Normalized Mutual Information (NMI) score, measuring the mutual dependence between cluster assignments and true labels, increases from 0.888 to 0.895.
+VarCon consistently outperforms SupCon across all evaluation criteria, with progressive improvements observed through our ablation.
+The Adjusted Rand Index (ARI), which measures the similarity between cluster assignments and ground-truth labels while correcting for chance, increases from 0.613 (SupCon) to 0.627 (VarCon with $\epsilon=0$) to 0.634 (VarCon).
+This progression suggests that the discovered clusters align increasingly closer with true semantic categories.
+Similarly, the purity metric, which quantifies the fraction of samples in each cluster belonging to the most common class, improves from 0.755 to 0.766 to 0.774, indicating that individual clusters contain progressively fewer mixed-class samples.

+The Normalized Mutual Information (NMI) score, measuring the mutual dependence between cluster assignments and true labels, increases from 0.888 to 0.892 to 0.895.
 This gain reflects a stronger statistical relationship between the discovered structure and semantic categories.
-The V-measure, which provides the harmonic mean of homogeneity and completeness, shows balanced improvements (0.895 vs. 0.888).
-Specifically, homogeneity, measuring whether each cluster contains only members of a single class, improves from 0.886 to 0.893, while completeness, measuring whether all members of a class are assigned to the same cluster, increases from 0.890 to 0.896.
+The V-measure, which provides the harmonic mean of homogeneity and completeness, shows balanced improvements (0.888 to 0.891 to 0.895).
+Specifically, homogeneity, measuring whether each cluster contains only members of a single class, improves from 0.886 to 0.890 to 0.893, while completeness, measuring whether all members of a class are assigned to the same cluster, increases from 0.890 to 0.892 to 0.896.
 These metric improvements align with our theoretical framework.
-The confidence-adaptive temperature mechanism allows VarCon to apply stronger supervision on difficult samples while relaxing constraints on well-classified examples.
+Notably, VarCon with fixed temperature ($\epsilon$) already outperforms SupCon, demonstrating that the ELBO-derived loss itself enhances representation quality.
+The full VarCon with confidence-adaptive temperature mechanism further improves performance by applying stronger supervision on difficult samples while relaxing constraints on well-classified examples.
 This adaptive behavior, combined with the KL divergence term that prevents distributional collapse, appears to preserve more nuanced semantic relationships during training.
-The clustering analysis thus provides empirical support for our variational formulation's ability to maintain meaningful structure in the representation space.
+The clustering analysis thus provides empirical support for our variational formulation's ability to maintain meaningful structure in the representation space, with both components contributing to the superior performance.